 What can I expect from The Birthing Unit?

 You will be cared for by midwives who are specially trained in promoting normal labour.
 They will be there to support you every step of the way.

 The Birthing Unit offers you the facility to keep mobile while in labour, in comfortable surroundings.
-There is also a pool, to help you to relax during your labour and for water birth.
-Your birthing partner can stay with you
+There are two birthing pools, to help you to relax during your labour and for water birth.
+Your birthing partner can stay with you throughout.

 What pain relief do you offer?

 Natural methods such as: